acidanthera/VoodooPS2/README.md

 ### How to Install:

-Please read an follow the important instructions for installing in the wiki:
+Please read and follow the important instructions for installing in the wiki:

 https://github.com/RehabMan/OS-X-Voodoo-PS2-Controller/wiki/How-to-Install